Des Lyttle: West Bromwich Albion

 In March 2000, Lyttle was sent on loan to West Bromwich Albion for the remainder of the season, signing just two days before the transfer deadline.
 He helped ensure the club's survival in the First Division, and in turn earned himself a permanent contract in June 2000.
 He was a regular in the squad during the 2000–01 season, employed by manager Gary Megson as a right-wing-back, and combined well with Ruel Fox down the right-hand side to help Albion reach the play-offs.
-The following season, Lyttle lost his place to Slovakian Igor Bališ, with Lyttle used mainly as a substitute during the second half of the season as Albion were promoted to the Premier League.
+The following season, Lyttle lost his place to Slovak Igor Bališ, with Lyttle used mainly as a substitute during the second half of the season as Albion were promoted to the Premier League.
 During 2002–03, Lyttle slipped further down the pecking order, managing only two starts and two substitute appearances in the Premier League.
 Following the club's relegation back to the First Division, Lyttle was released by the club in May 2003.
 In all, Lyttle made 67 appearances for Albion, his only goal for the club coming in a 3–1 home defeat to Fulham on 9 December 2000.